CompOmics/compomics.github.io/pages/searchgui/wiki/SearchCLI.md

 The command line interface to SearchGUI, referred to as SearchCLI, makes it possible to run all search engines and _de novo_ algorithms supported by SearchGUI using a single command line.

 SearchCLI searches spectrum files according to search parameters using [X!
-Tandem](http://www.thegpm.org/tandem), [MS-GF+](https://github.com/MSGFPlus/msgfplus), [MS Amanda](http://ms.imp.ac.at/?goto=msamanda), [MyriMatch](http://forge.fenchurch.mc.vanderbilt.edu/scm/viewvc.php/*checkout*/trunk/doc/index.html?root=myrimatch), [Comet](http://comet-ms.sourceforge.net/), [Tide](http://cruxtoolkit.sourceforge.net), [Andromeda](http://www.andromeda-search.org), [OMSSA](http://www.ncbi.nlm.nih.gov/pubmed/15473683), [Novor](http://rapidnovor.com) and [DirecTag](http://fenchurch.mc.vanderbilt.edu/bumbershoot/directag/).
+Tandem](http://www.thegpm.org/tandem), [MyriMatch](http://forge.fenchurch.mc.vanderbilt.edu/scm/viewvc.php/*checkout*/trunk/doc/index.html?root=myrimatch), [MS Amanda](http://ms.imp.ac.at/?goto=msamanda), [MS-GF+](https://github.com/MSGFPlus/msgfplus), [OMSSA](http://www.ncbi.nlm.nih.gov/pubmed/15473683), [Comet](http://comet-ms.sourceforge.net/), [Tide](http://cruxtoolkit.sourceforge.net), [Andromeda](http://www.andromeda-search.org), [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus), [Novor](http://rapidnovor.com) and [DirecTag](http://fenchurch.mc.vanderbilt.edu/bumbershoot/directag/).

-Note that the spectra must be provided in the Mascot Generic File (mgf) format.
-For spectrum file conversion, we recommend using msConvert, part of [ProteoWizard](http://proteowizard.sourceforge.net/).

 Identification parameters for use in SearchCLI can be provided as a file.
 Identification parameter files are in the [json](https://en.wikipedia.org/wiki/JSON) format and can be created in the graphical user interface, using the [IdentificationParametersCLI](/projects/compomics-utilities/wiki/IdentificationParametersCLI), or using third party tools.
 Alternatively, the parameters can be passed directly to SearchCLI by using the command line arguments of the [IdentificationParametersCLI](/projects/compomics-utilities/wiki/IdentificationParametersCLI).

-We strongly recommend to [redirect temporary folders and logs](#pathsettingscli).
-Please note that search engines use indexes and temporary files stored locally in their folder.
+We recommend [redirecting temporary folders and logs](#pathsettingscli) when running SearchGUI on the command line.
+Please note that the search engines use indexes and temporary files stored locally in their folders.
 It is thus important to use a single instance of SearchCLI at a time.
 In distributed setups, we recommend keeping a clean copy of SearchGUI, and distribute it to the different workers prior to execution.

 ### General command line